ministryofjustice/hmpps-electronic-monitoring-data-platform-api/README.md

 docker compose up --build

 ## To run locally in an h2 database
-To run locally in an h2 database you need to create the following local variables EM_DATABASE_CONNECTION
+To run locally in an h2 database the project uses environment variables set in the .run/Local.run.xml file:

-EM_DATABASE_DRIVER
-EM_DATABASE_USER
-EM_DATABASE_PASSWORD
+`EM_DATABASE_CONNECTION`
+`EM_DATABASE_DRIVER`
+`EM_DATABASE_USER`
+`EM_DATABASE_PASSWORD`

+You also need to uncomment the h2 dependency in build.gradle.kts: `// implementation("com.h2database:h2:2.1.214")`

+When deploying this to the server the environment variables will be picked up from the dockerfile instead.